Florida Registered Agent

-To incorporate in Florida, state law requires a business to file Articles of Incorporation with the Division of Corporations.
-There is a $35 fee to incorporate in Florida.
+For Florida Incorporation, state law requires a business to file Articles of Incorporation with the Division of Corporations.
+There are $70 in combined fees to incorporate in Florida (a $35 filing fee plus a $35 registered agent designation fee).
 The document can be mailed, faxed, hand delivered or filed online at the DOC website.

 Designate Registered Agent